 Feature Request Request Subtype Corresponding Event(s) Supported

+TSendEvent EventACK I

+TSendEventEx EventACK I

 TSetCallAttributes EventCallInfoChanged Y

 TSendUserEvent EventACK Y

-TPrivateService EventPrivateInfo N
+TPrivateService EventPrivateInfo Y

+TCopyEvent Y

+TFreeEvent Y

-Network Reques sts ^f
+Network Reques sts ^e

-TNetworkConsult EventNetworkCallStatus N
+TNetworkConsult EventNetworkCallStatus Y

-TNetworkAlternate EventNetworkCallStatus N
+TNetworkAlternate EventNetworkCallStatus Y

-TNetworkTransfer EventNetworkCallStatus N
+TNetworkTransfer EventNetworkCallStatus Y

-TNetworkMerge EventNetworkCallStatus N
+TNetworkMerge EventNetworkCallStatus Y

-TNetworkReconnect EventNetworkCallStatus N
+TNetworkReconnect EventNetworkCallStatus Y

-TNetworkSingleStep Transfer EventNetworkCallStatus N
+TNetworkSingleStep Transfer EventNetworkCallStatus Y

-TNetworkPrivateService EventNetworkPrivateInfo N
+TNetworkPrivateService EventNetworkPrivateInfo Y

-ISCC Transaction Monitoring Requests
+ISCC Transaction Monitor ing Requests

 TTransactionMonitoring EventACK Y

 EventTransactionStatus Е

 - a.
-Individual and group pickup not supported.
-Call deflection supported. - b.
-Only three-party conferences can be supported. - c.
+The switch rejects TRedirectCall for calls distributed via a Hunt Group. - b.
+You can delete only yourself from a conference.
+You cannot delete any other parties. - c.
 From 7.6, subtype Reject no longer requires the SupervisedRoute = 1 extension to clear the call, because T-Server intelligently clears the call in the best manner for the switch. - d.
-Use TSetDND0ff when using Alcatel OmniPCX Office with switch versions prior to R2.1. - e.
-A4200 queues are emulated, using either Routing Points or DN type ACD Queue. - f.
+The CSTA III GenerateDigits service request is acknowledged immediately by CAP, and no events follow when the digits are actually sent.
+Therefore, T-Server generates EventDTMFSent as soon as the request is acknowledged, not when generation of digits is complete.
+T-Server client applications should work out the time required for service completion based on the digits' string length and tone/pulse duration. - e.
 All T-Servers support NAT/C requests with AttributeHomeLocation, provided that this attribute identifies a network location that is capable of processing such requests.